Amar Sindhu: Articles and publications

-Sindhu is a writer and political analyst too.
+Sindhu is a writer and political analyst.
 She has written as a columnist in Dawn News and Humsub.
 She has written many articles in English, Urdu and Sindhi.
 Her work has been translated into the German language.

 She also published a magazine named Adrish on social, political and cultural issues.

-Sindhu is author of a bilingual book of poetry book 'Ojagiyal Akhyun Ja Sapna', and "Jaagti Ankho Kay Sapnay".
+Sindhu is the author of a bilingual book of poetry book Ojagiyal Akhyun Ja Sapna, and "Jaagti Ankho Kay Sapnay".
 Sindhu has written many articles about the poetry of Shaikh Ayaz, a legendary poet of Sindh.